Find Affordable College Courses

 3 Yearly Graduations

 The 7th most popular school in the country for wildlife majors who are seeking their doctor's degree is Oregon State University.
 Roughly 32,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,065 per year, while in-state graduate students, on average, pay $13,446 per year.
-The wildlife program at Oregon State University awarded 3 doctor's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $11,145 per year, while in-state graduate students, on average, pay $13,446 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in wildlife from Oregon State.
+Of these students, 33% were women and 33% were members of underrepresented racial-ethnic groups.

 #8